NicMortelliti/portfolio/README.md

 ## Installation

 This project utilizes Docker to create a consistent development environment.
-If you don't have Docker, you can still run the application, but you'll need to make sure you node installed.
+If you don't have Docker, you can still run the application, but you'll need to make sure you have node installed.

-- Theses instructions assume you are using VS Code with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
+_Theses instructions assume you are using VS Code with the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed._

 1. Clone this git repo

    `git clone https://github.com/NicMortelliti/portfolio.git`

-1. Change directory into the `portfolio` directory
+1. Change directory into the `portfolio` directory.

    `cd portfolio`

-1. Open project in VS Code `code .`
+1. Open project in VS Code.

+   `code .`

 1. VS Code will see the `/.devcontainer` directory and prompt you to "Reopen in Container", click "Reopen in Container"

-1. With the development container now running, open a Terminal in VS Code and install npm packages `npm install`
+1. With the development container now running, open a Terminal in VS Code and install npm packages.

+   `npm install`

+## Running Locally

+To run the development build of this project, follow these instructions.

+1. Open the project in a dev container (see [Installation step 4](#installation))

+1. In a terminal session, run the development build.

+   `npm run start`